Ramsey, Minnesota

-Ramsey is a suburb 22 miles (35 km) north-northwest of downtown Minneapolis in Anoka County, Minnesota, United States.
-The population was 23,668 at the 2010 census.
+Ramsey is a suburban city 22 miles (35 km) north-northwest of downtown Minneapolis in Anoka County, Minnesota, United States.
+The population was 27,646 at the 2020 census.
 It is a northwest suburb of the Twin Cities.

-U.S. Highways 10 / 169 (co-signed) and State Highway 47 are two of the main routes, and a station on the Northstar Commuter Rail line to downtown Minneapolis is located in Ramsey.
+U.S. Highways 10 / 169 (co-signed) and State Highway 47 are two of the main routes, and Ramsey has a station on the Northstar Commuter Rail line to downtown Minneapolis.

 History

-The city of Ramsey originated as a result of trading on the banks of the Mississippi River.
-Ramsey is named as such because its first settlers arrived on a boat called "Governor Ramsey" named after the first territorial Governor of Minnesota, Alexander Ramsey.
+The first settlers in Ramsey were Thomas A. Holmes and James Beatty, who built the Old Log Trading Post in 1849.
+Itasca Village was platted in 1852.
+The village contained the first post office in Anoka County and a station on the Northern Pacific Railroad.
+Itasca Village was abandoned soon after the removal of the Winnebago Indians in the area.
+In 1857 the first township, Watertown, was created.
+It was later renamed Dover, and then Ramsey.
+Ramsey was incorporated on November 12, 1974, with a population of about 8,000 people.

 Geography

-According to the United States Census Bureau, the city has a total area of 29.79 sqmi, of which 28.81 sqmi is land and 0.98 sqmi is water.
+According to the United States Census Bureau, the city has an area of 29.79 sqmi, of which 28.81 sqmi is land and 0.98 sqmi is water.
 Ramsey borders the cities of Andover, Anoka, Nowthen, Oak Grove, Dayton, and Elk River.